 - 1. Sign all requested forms and upload a copy of your insurance card (front & back) as well as the student's immunization history. - 2.
 Provide your doctor's written instructions for all medications on the physical examination.
 These should match the instructions written on any prescription packaging. - 3.
 Provide parent/guardian's written instructions on the Student Health History Form for any vitamins, minerals, herbal medicines, or other dietary supplements a student will be self-administering.

 Thank you for helping us have a safe and healthy OA semester!

 The Outdoor Academy

-43 Hart Road • Pisgah Forest, NC • 28768 • (828) 877-4349

-A program of Eagle's Nest Foundation • Chartered non-profit since 1950 www.enf.org • admissions@enf.org
+43 Hart Road, Pisgah Forest, NC 28768 A program of Eagle's Nest Foundation www.enf.org | (828) 877-4349 | enf@enf.org